Analysis of Non-Square Nonlinear MIMO Systems using Scaled Relative Graphs: Computing the MIMO SRG

-The first ingredient of a system in LFR form, see Eq.~\eqref{eq:lfr_closed_loop}, is an LTI operator.
-We will show how to \emph{calculate} a bound for the SRG of a MIMO LTI operator, as defined in Definition~\ref{def:mimo_srg}.
-Let $G \in RH_\infty^{q \times p}$ be the transfer function $G(s)$ that corresponds to a stable causal LTI operator $G:L_2^p \to L_2^q$, i.e. $G(s)$ is proper and all poles $p$ obey $\mathrm{Re}(p) < 0$.
+The first part of a system in LFR form, see~\eqref{eq:lfr_closed_loop}, is an LTI operator.
+We will show how to exactly compute the SRG of a MIMO LTI operator, as defined in Definition~\ref{def:mimo_srg}.
+Let $G \in RH_\infty^{q \times p}$ be the transfer function $G(s)$ that corresponds to a stable causal LTI operator $G:L_2^p \to L_2^q$.